cs01/gdbgui/README.rst

 Arguments
 ~~~~~~~~~
 Positional arguments:
-  ``command``: (Optional) The binary and arguments to run in gdb.
-This is a way to script the intial loading of the inferior binary you wish to debug.
-For example ``gdbgui ./mybinary -myarg -flag1 -flag2``.
-Binaries and arguments can also be input through the browser interface after launching.
+  ``command``: (Optional) The executable and arguments to run in gdb.
+This is a way to script the intial loading of the inferior program you wish to debug.
+For example ``gdbgui "./mybinary -myarg -flag1 -flag2"`` (note the quotes around the executable and arguments).
+Executables and arguments can also be input through the browser interface after launching (no quotes required there).

 Flags (all are optional):
   -h, --help            show this help message and exit